A Beginner's Guide To Nadī Shodhana, aka Alternate Nostril Breathing

 It might improve heart and lung health and increase relaxation.

-Though scientific research on the practice is limited, one study out of Nepal found that 15 minutes of alternate nostril breathing a day for four weeks had a positive effect on the cardiorespiratory activity of healthy subjects.
+Though scientific research on the practice is limited, one study1 found that 30 minutes of alternate nostril breathing a day for four weeks had a positive effect on the cardiorespiratory activity of healthy subjects.
 It reduced their pulse rate, respiratory rate, and diastolic blood pressure, signaling that it sent their bodies into a more relaxed state.

 It can get you in the right head space for a meditation practice.